raluvy95/Shinobu/README.md

 # Shinobu Guide:

 **Installation guide:**
-- install deno ( installation guide for deno can be found at https://deno.land/ )
+- Install deno and git ( installation guide for deno can be found at https://deno.land/ )
-- Click the green button with "code" in it and press "Download Zip"
-- If you want to use the terminal or cmd follow these steps
+- Open your terminal or command prompt.
-- Install git
 - Type ``git clone https://github.com/remagnedlogeht/Shinobu.git``
 - That's what you only need to install.
+You have `Shinobu` folder on the destination folder.

 **Usage guide:**
 - Install the code.
 - Go to settings.example.ts and change the token to your bot's token ( You can edit the 8ball answers and default prefix to your preferred settings. )
 - Rename settings.example.ts to settings.ts
-- Open your terminal or cmd.
+- Open your terminal or command prompt.
 - Run ``deno run --allow-read --allow-net --allow-write --unstable mod.ts``
 - That's it, you're good to go!